thialee/thialee/README.md

 - 👋 Hi, I’m @thialee
-- 👀 I’m interested in education and learning.
+- 👀 Interested in education and learning.
 I enjoy reading, writing, and watching my crazy chickens.
 I try to learn something new every day!
-- 🌱 I’m currently learning the basics of html5, css, and javascript.
-I have a wordpress site, but I'd really like to be able to make something special.
+- 🌱 I’m pretty comfortable with html5, css, and javascript.
+Now exploring Python and learning how to integrate all the things.
-- 💞️ I’m not ready to collaborate on anything yet.
-I'm in the beginning stages of making sense of things.
-I'm hoping to have the skills to collaborate soon.
+- 🙋‍♀️ I have lots of experience with WordPress and WooCommerce.
 - 📫 How to reach me --email is great!
 Now if only you had my address... perhaps a private message?

 <!---